Miami Marine Stadium

 The 6,566-seat stadium was designed by 27-year-old, Cuban-born architect Hilario Candela.
 When it was poured in 1963, its 326-foot, fold-plate roof was the longest span of cantilevered concrete on earth.
 It is a masterwork of civic architecture and modern construction.

 The stadium was used for the backdrop for the 1967 Elvis Presley movie Clambake.

-The stadium has been shut off from the Miami entertainment scene for 20 years.
+The stadium has been shut off from the Miami entertainment scene for more than 20 years.
 Its abandonment has led to significant deterioration, environmental damage, and extensive graffiti.